akshaymehra/cvData/README.md

 # cvData
-Using JSON to populate a CV and website
+Using JSON to populate a CV and website.

 See http://akshaymehra.com/posts/CVFromJSON/ for a writeup.

 This repository only has three files: